-Indicator Target/Policy Outcome Relevant Objectives Performance Developments permitted in South Blackpool with travel plans Major new housing and employment developments to incorporate travel plans 4, 21 In 2021/22 there was 1 major application in South Blackpool granted planning permission that was required to produce a travel plan.
-This was for the Rowland Homes Marples Grange housing development on the former NS&I site.
-Projects that have helped connectivity in South Blackpool A comprehensive public transport, pedestrian and cycle improvement 4, 21 Under the Government's Restoring your Railway Fund, Fylde Council with partners have submitted a business case for considering heavy and light rail options on the South Fylde Line to the Department for Transport for consideration.
+Indicator Target/Policy Outcome Relevant Objectives Performance Developments permitted in South Blackpool with travel plans Major new housing and employment developments to incorporate travel plans 4, 21 In 2022/23 there was 1 major application approved in South Blackpool that required a travel plan to be produced.
+This was application 22/0265, whereby travel plan was subsequently produced and submitted to the Council.
+Projects that have helped connectivity in South Blackpool A comprehensive public transport, pedestrian and cycle improvement strategy for South Blackpool 4, 21 None in 2022/23.
+Status of the new Eastern gateway Iinking Amy Johnson Way with Common Edge Road A comprehensive public transport, pedestrian and cycle improvement strategy for South Blackpool.
+4, 21 Works on the junction at Division Lane as part of the Eastern Gateway commenced in 2022/23.